debsquad/pfanchors/README.md

 The pfanchors utility uses [pfctl(8)](http://www.openbsd.org/cgi-bin/man.cgi/OpenBSD-current/man8/pfctl.8) to control and manage the packet filter (PF) anchors.

-pfanchors implies that anchor config files are conventionally named _pf-$anchor.conf_ and stored in _/etc/pf/_.
-Feel free to modify the variable _$confdir_ to fit your needs.
+pfanchors implies that each anchor config files is conventionally named _$anchor.conf_ and stored in _/etc/pf/anchors/_.
+Feel free to modify this path to fit your needs.

 At least one option must be specified. the options are as follow: